Mouhammad-kharboutli/isPalindrome/README.md

 IsPalindrome is a a public REST API which determines if an input message/phrase is palindrome or not.

-## capability
+## Capability
 This API coming with the following capability:

+A. Requsest Targeting all phrases

       o Submit/post messages

       o List received messages

       o Delete all received messages

+B. Requsest Targeting a specific phrase

       o Retrieve a specific message and determine if it is a palindrome or not

       o Put a specific message

       o Patch a specific message

       o Delete a specific message